Our Team

 Petra Owusu, Western University

-In 2020 and 2023, Petra was a recipient of the Inclusive Education Research Award.
-Her master's dissertation entailed developing and evaluating a peer social skills program in inclusive schools.
-Her doctoral work aims to amplify Black youth voices on mental health service utilization.
+In recognition of her dedication to inclusive education, Petra received the Inclusive Education Research Award in both 2020 and 2023.
+Her master's dissertation involved developing and evaluating a peer social skills program in inclusive schools.
+Currently, her doctoral work focuses on amplifying the voices of Black youth on mental health service utilization.
 Her research supervisors are Dr. Jacqueline Specht and Dr. Gabrielle Lee.

 Jessica Delorey, Western University